Discover the price tags of pink, red and blue diamond.

 The shape is the diamond’s general form, and well-formed ones sparkle the best.
 The most beautiful shape is formed by a skilled artisan who understands the inner details of the diamond rough in his hand.
 No two diamonds are alike, and each one has its best form waiting to get fashioned out.
 A great diamond cutter works to ensure that the right cut will increase an average stone’s value.

 Majority of diamonds sold online comes with a certification from independent labs.
 This grading certification can dramatically influence the diamond price.
 The Gemmological Institute of America (GIA) is one of the oldest and universally-recognised institutes that issues grading certificates for diamonds and other precious gems.
 Its evaluation process for white or colourless diamonds is second to none.
-When it comes to the most accurate grading system of coloured diamonds, though, Argyle does it best.
+When it comes to the most accurate grading system of coloured diamonds, though, the Australian pink diamond mine does it best.

-The value of fancy coloured diamonds increases with an Argyle certification.
-Owing to its exclusive grading system and the prestige behind its Argyle brand, colour diamonds with an Argyle certification cost more than any other brand.
-It could be the distinctive hue or the extraordinary DNA; regardless, Argyle diamonds are considered the rarest of all in the world.
+The value of fancy coloured diamonds increases with an Australian certification.
+Owing to its exclusive grading system and the prestige behind its Australian brand, colour diamonds with an Australian certification cost more than any other brand.
+It could be the distinctive hue or the extraordinary DNA; regardless, Australian diamonds are considered the rarest of all in the world.

 - Market Factors